|

 of need, taste, and economy, the seventeenth and eighteenth centuries

 reign, both by their quantity and by the quality of their conservation.
+The

-its south, the handsome archbishopric and adjacent mansions, Villeverte,
+south, the handsome archbishopric and adjacent mansions, Villeverte,

 and Villeneuve, neither green nor new, the City Hall, the Halle aux

-Grains, its neighbour, the Place dAlbertas, the hôtel de
+Grains, its neighbour, the Place dAlbertas, the hôtel

-to belong and the grandeur thus implied.
+the need to belong and the grandeur thus implied. |

 The

-town mansions known as hôtels particuliers,
+"town mansions" known as hôtels particuliers, may, by their

 In